Phobia Counselling in London | Phobia Treatment & Therapy

 The average age of specific phobia onset is 10 years old, but it ranges from seven to 11 years old.

 DSM-5 (American Psychiatric Association 2013) recognizes four subtypes of specific phobia, including animal (e.g., dogs, cats, cockroaches, snakes), natural environment (e.g., heights, water, storms), blood-injection-injury (e.g., injections, blood tests), and situational (e.g., enclosed spaces, driving, airplanes).
-A fifth category, 'other', includes such phobias as fear of choking or vomiting that do not fit into one of the four categories.
+A fifth category, 'other', includes such phobia as fear of choking or vomiting that do not fit into one of the four categories.
+Contact us for Phobia Counselling in London.

 A fear and a phobia are not the same, so it's important to know the difference.
 The American Psychiatric Association provides criteria for the diagnoses of specific phobia in the Diagnostic and Statistical Manual of Mental Disorders.
 The DSM-V criteria for specific phobia are: